 3. Proven Results

 Exercise, if done properly and consistently, will produce results.
 Seeing these results causes us to believe in the process.
-This belief, transitions into other areas of our lives (like working a recovery program).
+This belief, transitions into other areas of our lives (like working in a recovery program).
 The results form an understanding for us that if we put in hard work we will succeed.

 Along with the personal changes that are related to exercise, social changes are likely to occur as well.
 Because most exercise requires gym attendance, it’s probable that those who exercise will meet and make new friends.
-And usually these new friends are dedicated to the hobby of bettering themselves.
+And usually, these new friends are dedicated to the hobby of bettering themselves.
 So, meeting new people who are interested in positive hobbies can benefit your recovery.

 When we begin to exercise, especially at public gyms with people who have lifted for years, we can learn some humility.
 Exercise is a process and we start from the basics.
 It is extremely humbling to learn different techniques from those who have more experience.
 The same can be said for those in recovery.
 We listen to experience and believe what has been proven in our lives.